iclg276/Exotic-7-Spheres/README.md

-Exotic 7-Sphere Visualization Source code and slides for my video project on Milnor’s exotic 7-spheres.
+Exotic 7-Sphere Visualization source code and slides for my video project on Milnor’s exotic 7-spheres.